 - Approved new UI Safety Policy – The group also felt it was important to have a safety policy or statement of commitment, signed by the UI President.
 An existing Environmental Policy was revised to include language reflecting the UI’s commitment to health and safety.
 The revised policy was approved by President Sally Mason and is now included in the Operations Manual, in Part V, Chapter 43, entitled Safety, Health, and Environment Policy.
 See http://opsmanual.uiowa.edu/administrative-financial-and-facilities-policies/safety-health-and-environment-policy

-- Accident Investigations - A best practice post-incident investigation process guide and standardized form to use for incident investigations have been created.
+- Incident Investigations - A best practice post-incident investigation process guide, standardized form, and ICON training course to use for incident investigations have been created.
 When a first report of injury (FROI) is completed, an email is sent to the supervisor and HR rep. The email now includes a link to the incident form for the supervisor to complete.

 - Job Safety Analysis (JSA) - JSA is a systematic procedure that breaks each job/task into key training sequences, identifies safety elements of each job/task step, and coaches the employee on how to avoid potential safety hazards.
 The group created a JSA form, webpage with JSA information and frequently asked questions, a SharePoint Library to store completed forms, and an ICON training course explaining how the whole JSA process works.

 - Improving Safety Culture/Awareness on Campus - the Group submits safety related articles to the LiveWell publication that is sent to thousands of UI employees on a quarterly basis.